 NEW ESTABLISHMENT LICENSE APPLICATIONS

-The TFSC licenses Funeral Establishments, Commercial Embalming Facilities, Crematory Establishments and certain Cemeteries.
+The TFSC licenses Funeral Establishments, Commercial Embalming Facilities, and Crematory Establishments.
 As part of the application process, and prior to licensure, the TFSC inspects all establishments.

 All establishments must meet the building, fire safety and health standards of both the state and in the locality in which it is located.
 A crematory also must have a current Air Quality Control Permit issued by the Texas Commission on Environmental Quality.

 Establishment licenses are valid for 12 months.

 A licensed establishment is required to submit a new application if the establishment is changing its name, its physical location or its owner.

 Under Title 22 Texas Administrative Code Rule 203.9(c), a funeral establishment or commercial embalming facility may effect a change of ownership by either submitting a new license application or by notifying the Commission, on a form prescribed by the Commission, of the ownership change within 30 days.